devappd/emscripten-build/README.md

 ```

 For consistency with [node-gyp](https://github.com/nodejs/node-gyp), the first command may omit the `--` prefix.

+Use the `--no-update` flag to skip checking for EMSDK updates.
+This will speed up operations where
+you call the CLI multiple times.

 In all commands, `config_locator` is optional and refers to either:
 * The name of a settings object listed in `emscripten.settings.js`